apsc160/cms_contest/intro_functions/statement/statement.md

 Your submission should include the *function prototype* for `printChars(...)` **(do not include its implementation)**, as well as the implementation of your two added functions `printCheckerLine(...)` and `printCheckerBoard(...)`.
 Do not include a `main` function: that will be handled for you behind-the-scenes.
 Since you will be using the `printf(...)` function, you must include the `<stdio.h>` header file, even though you are not submitting a `main` function.
 See the attached code template `checkerboard.c`.

-To test your functions at home, see the sample `checkerboard_main.c` file in the attachments sections.

 ---

 ### Sample Output

-Consider the given sequence of commands
+Consider the sequence of commands
 ```c
 /* test our print functions */
 printCheckerLine(2, 2, 'A', 'B');